The golden hour is magic.

 The golden hour is the perfect time to capture silhouettes.

 Place your subject between your camera and the Sun, expose for the sky and you'll create an impressive image!

 If there's more than one shape or object in the scene where you want to create a silhouette, make sure you isolate them and make your subject stand out.
 Imagine, for example, that you want to create the silhouette of a cyclist pedaling along the riverbank.
-Avoid having the cyclist near a tree or a bank, as both elements will be merged into one confusing shape and the spectator won't be able to clearly identify them.
+Avoid having the cyclist near a tree or a bank, as both elements will be merged into one confusing shape and the viewer won't be able to clearly identify them.